dxmnlxrdd/Ligma-Optimizer/README.md

 (One Of LigmaStuff Stuff's)
 (THIS OPTIMIZER USE .REG , .BAT FILES. no need to worry it wont break ur pc up)

+### Status
+Updates delayed, busy with school and stuffs irl expected alpha 1.0.3 :unknown but 2025 expected beta release:September-November 2025 or in 2026

 ## Donate & Support
 If you want to support my little project you can donate!